 The process of meteorite hunting starts with the observation of a fireball that may have dropped meteorites.
-As a larger meteor enters the atmosphere it gets heated by the friction and starts to glow white-hot.
+As a larger meteor enters the atmosphere it gets heated by friction and starts to glow white-hot.
 This makes it visible to observers and cameras on the ground.
 Many observers report their sightings to sites like AMS (The American Meteor Society).
-The first step is usually to go to this sight and see if there are any events which look promising.
+The first step is usually to go to this site and see if there are any events that look promising.
 AMS uses sighting reports to deduce a projected path for the fireball from all the reports from observers.
 This is where camera owners can help greatly.
 Eyewitness reports can be off on both the time and direction of a witnessed fireball.
 However, when a video is uploaded and the camera has a known direction it is pointing and a known field of view it is a much more accurate indicator of direction.
 The timestamp from the camera is also more accurate than most observational reports.

 This is why it is so important to have more cameras viewing the sky.
 Steve Arnold, (host of Discovery Channel’s “Meteorite Men” TV series), has begun a Fireball Recovery Network.
 Steve has been working to promote the use of cameras by private individuals to help narrow down the search for meteorites.
 You can join the Fireball Recovery Network and keep up with the latest news and searches on his Facebook page.

-He is looking to build up a network of individuals, schools, and organizations who are willing to mount all sky cameras, or even single cameras, and report any sightings to the network.
+He is looking to build up a network of individuals, schools, and organizations who are willing to mount all-sky cameras, or even single cameras, and report any sightings to the network.
 Even a single camera can yield useful data, and people are encouraged to mount them where they can.
 For instance, you might have a spot on your property, home, or barn where there are no obstacles, and you can see the sky in only one direction.
 If you mount a camera there you may be able to see a fireball and help out with the triangulation.
-Even though an all-sky cam which can see in all directions is ideal, even a single camera can help.
+Even though an all-sky cam that can see in all directions is ideal, even a single camera can help.
 The more cameras we have in more locations, the better we can pinpoint where a fireball may have dropped rocks.

 Below is a short video we shot with Steve that tells you all about meteorites, why they are important to science, and how much they may be worth.